eriknyquist/deep_space_trader/README.rst

 * **"Buy item" button**: Allows the player to purchase 1 or more of the selected items in the item display table.
-When clicked, this button will open a new window that allows the player to select the quantity they wish to purchase of the selected item (See "Buy item window" reference section in this document for more details about this window).
+When clicked, this button will open a new window that allows the player to select the quantity they wish to purchase of the selected item (See `Buy item window`_ reference section in this document for more details about this window).

 * **Item display table**: Displays all items available for purchase on the current planet.